CKX-TV Craig Television Tower

 The CKX-TV Craig broadcasting tower is a 411.5 m high guyed TV mast located in Brandon, Manitoba, Canada.
 It is currently the second-tallest structure in Canada.
 The current structure is the second version built at the site.
 When the original mast was built in 1973, the CKX-TV Craig broadcasting tower matched the height of the Cape Race LORAN-C transmitter as the tallest structures in Canada.
 Only one structure built since then within Canada has surpassed its height: the CN Tower in Toronto.
 The original mast collapsed in an ice storm in 1983 and was subsequently rebuilt in 1985.

 The CKX-TV Craig broadcasting tower is currently fifth in height among the tallest structures in the Commonwealth of Nations.

-CKYB-TV, a rebroadcaster of CKY-DT previously transmitted from the tower from 2009-2024.
+CKYB-TV, a rebroadcaster of CKY-DT previously transmitted from the tower from 2009 to 2024.